 where $\rho_2 \colon \widetilde{\mathrm{Bl}_{\mathcal{D}_2}(\mathrm{Bl}_{\mathrm{Der}}(X))}_{\text{min}} \to \mathrm{Bl}_{\mathcal{D}_2}(\mathrm{Bl}_{\mathrm{Der}}(X))$ is the minimal resolution.
 Analogously, as in the first blow-up, we get $\widetilde{\mathrm{Bl}_{\mathcal{D}_2}(\mathrm{Bl}_{\mathrm{Der}}(X))}_{\text{min}} \cong \Rs$.
 Again, the variety $\mathrm{Bl}_{\mathcal{D}_2}(\mathrm{Bl}_{\mathrm{Der}}(X))$ is obtained by contracting some divisors of $\Rs$ (different from the divisors of the first blow-up).

-Since $\Rs$ has a finite number of divisors and every blow-up eliminates some divisors, this process should finish at some finite number of steps.
+Since $\Rs$ has a finite number of divisors and every blow-up eliminates some divisors, this process must terminate after finitely many steps.
 This proves the theorem. \end{proof}

 \begin{remark} Let $(X,x)$ be the germ of a normal surface singularity.
 Suppose that $(X,x)$ has a rational singularity.
-Consider $\pi\colon \Rs_{min} \to X$ the minimal resolution of $X$.
+Let $\pi\colon \Rs_{min} \to X$ be the minimal resolution of $X$.
 Suppose that the exceptional divisor $E$ has $n$ irreducible components.
 By Theorem~\ref{th:Main.rational}, after a finite number of blow-ups at the module of derivations, we get a smooth variety.
 Suppose that we need $m$ blow-ups.
 Then $m \leq n$.
 Indeed, by Theorem~\ref{Theo:IntroBlowUpMMinAdapt} we know that each blow-up is obtained by contracting some divisors of $\Rs$.
-If the module of derivations is special and irreducible, then by~\cite{Wu} we have to contract all the divisors minus one.
-If not, then we have to contract all minus at least one.
+If the module of derivations is special and indecomposable, then by~\cite{Wu} we have to contract all divisors except one.
+If not, then we have to contract all but at least one divisor.

-Therefore, in the case of rational surface singularities, we have deduced easily bounds for the number of blow-ups that we need to solve the singularity. \end{remark}